JelmervanL/LAMAS/docs/index.md

   - **Merlin**
     When the party leader is the Merlin it behaves the same as a team Good member.
-Because Merlin knows the identity of all agents, Mer- lin will only choose players randomly out of the group of team Good to send on a quest.
+Because Merlin knows the identity of all agents, Merlin will only choose players randomly out of the group of team Good to send on a quest.